magnumjs/mag.js/examples/tutorials/getting-started-magjs-selectors.md

 ```

 Our component RandomMessage maintains a message property in its state.
-Every React component has a getInitialState function which sets the initial state of the component.
+Every MagJS component has a `controller` function which sets the initial state of the component.
 In our case we initialize the message property to the value Hello, Universe.

 Next, we need to display a button which, when clicked, updates the message property with a new value.